PeteBleackley/PeteBleackley.github.io/Key-Algorithms/k-means.md

 3. Use the [Bayesian Information Criterion]({% link Key-Algorithms/information-theory.md %}) to determine whether this improves the model.
 Keep subdividing clusters until it does not.
 4. When no further subdivision are necessary, use the centroids of the clusters thus obtained as the starting point for a final round of K-means clustering on the full dataset.

-K-means clustering requires the clusters to be linearly seperable.
+K-means clustering requires the clusters to be linearly separable.
 If this is not the case, it is necessary to perform [Kernel PCA]({% link Key-Algorithms/data-reduction.md %}) to map the dataset into a space where they are.

 by [Dr Peter J Bleackley]({% link index.md %})